 If you want to sell or supply alcohol, you must hold a current alcohol licence.
-Find out about the different types of licence and how to apply for each licence, or renew or change an existing licence.
+Apply for a licence or renew or change an existing licence.

 Allows the sale and supply of alcohol for drinking at the specified licensed premises.